aiyumi/aiyumi.github.io/posts/super-printer-mario.en.md

 .. tags: Games, Audio, Fan-Made
 .. date: 2011-05-25 14:58:11

-The other day I came across [this blog post][theblogpost], pointing to [this video][thevideo], in which someone managed to play the Super Mario Bros' music on a printer!
-Very nice.
+The other day I came across [this blog post][theblogpost], pointing to [this video][thevideo], in which someone managed to play the Super Mario Bros' music on a printer! <!--teaser_end--> Very nice.

 For those who couldn't listen to it, because of accessibility problems with the site's player or any other reason, [here is only the audio (in OGG format)][theaudio].